yangliu1333/DeliveryApp/README.md

 * User log-in and sign-up (through third party accounts).
 * User can manage their orders: place order, cancel order, see order detail.
 * User can track his/her order in real time (location update in real time).
-* Optional: User can add each other as friend.
+* User can add each other as friend.
 In friends dashboard, they can see their friends' update and comment on these posts.
-* Optional: User can order together with friend, support split payment and order sharing.
+* User can order together with friend, support split payment and order sharing.
-* Optional: User can comment on the order and share the post to the friends dashboard.
+* User can comment on the order and share the post to the friends dashboard.

+## Functionality (updated)

+#### Restaurant:
+* Keep track of ordered meals, available meals, and meals got picked up.
+* Update menus and meal options.
+* Update location, expected arriving time, and expected leaving time.
+* Send notice to designated user groups.
+* Offer customer loyalty programs.

+#### User:
+* Save user preference for quick ordering.
+* Manage orders.
+* See additional meals that can be picked up without previous reservation.
+* Allow pickup for others.
+* Make payments through third-party application.

 ## Architecture